 - When you are routing high-speed signals such as for high-definition multimedia interface (HDMI) it is better to utilize blind or buried vias to eliminate stubs.

 - Always use conductive fill for thermal or high power vias.
 The higher thermal conductivity will be helpful in heat dissipation required for high power components.

-- When using filled vias, ensure the pad surface after filling is planar, ensuring level component placement to avoid tombstoning defect.
+- When using filled vias, ensure the pad surface after filling is planar, ensuring level component placement to avoid tombstoning defects.
 A tombstoning defect is where one side of the component detaches from the board during soldering.

 - Using vias on differential pair – differential pair routing requires traces to be equal in length to avoid differential time-delay skew.
 Differential skew is where one signal reaches earlier than the other at the receiver.
 As far as possible avoid vias on differential pairs.
 In case one signal is routed through a via, then the other signal in a differential pair must also be routed through a via.
 On a differential pair, the number of vias on each trace should be the same.